-The median net worth for the middle class hasn’t changed for decades.
+The median net worth for the middle class hasn't changed for decades.
 Conversely, the median net worth for the top one percent has performed extraordinarily well during the same time period.
-The main reason is because the mass affluent and top 1% regularly invest in stocks, real estate, and other asset classes.
+The main reason is because the mass affluent and top 1% regularly invest in stocks, real estate, and other risk assets that tend to outpace inflation over time.

-$12.06 million is an incredible amount to pass on tax-free given the estate tax exemption amount was only $1 million in 2003.
-However, with Joe Biden as president, there’s a good chance the estate tax threshold will decline under his tenure.
+$13.71 million is an incredible amount to pass on tax-free given the estate tax exemption amount was only $1 million in 2003.
+However, with Joe Biden as president, there's a good chance the estate tax threshold will decline under his tenure, if he gets re-elected.

 The holy grail of personal finance is to amass a large enough net worth which spits out enough income to fully fund your desired lifestyle.
 If you can’t generate enough passive income to do so, sorry, but you are not yet financially independent.